martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 1. Verify the peer certificate according to the rules of {{PKIX}}.
-  The certificate SHOULD then be checked against the expected identity of the peer following the rules described in {{HTTP-TLS}}, except that a subjectAltName extension of type "xmpp" MUST be used as the identity if present.
+  The certificate SHOULD then be checked against the expected identity of the peer following the rules described in {{HTTP-TLS}}, except that a subjectAltName extension of type `xmpp` MUST be used as the identity if present.
   If one of these checks fails, user-oriented clients MUST either notify the user (clients MAY give the user the opportunity to